microsoft/pxt/docs/defining-blocks.md

 }
 ```

-You can also provide a JsDoc comment, color and weight for the namespace, as well as a friendly name (in Unicode).
+You can also provide a JSDoc comment, color and weight for the namespace, as well as a friendly name (in Unicode).
 We strongly recommend carefully picking colors as it dramatically impacts
-that appearance and readability of your blocks.
+the appearance and readability of your blocks.
 All blocks within the same namespace have the same color so that users can find the category easily from
 samples.

 ```typescript-ignore